apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 ### Tune the I/O capacity of the DynamoDB Table, `s3guard set-capacity`

-Alter the read and/or write capacity of a s3guard table.
+Alter the read and/or write capacity of a s3guard table created with provisioned I/O capacity.

 ```bash
 hadoop s3guard set-capacity [--read UNIT] [--write UNIT] ( -region REGION | s3a://BUCKET )